-On behalf of the Department of Homeland Security, I am pleased to present the following "Report on H-1B Petitions" for Fiscal Year 2017, prepared by U.S. Citizenship and Immigration Services.
+I am pleased to present the following report, "Fiscal Year 2023: H-1B Petitions," prepared by U.S. Citizenship and Immigration Services.

-Pursuant to statutory requirements, this report is being provided to the following Members of Congress:
+Pursuant to statutory requirements, this report is being provided to the following members of Congress:

-The Honorable Charles E. Grassley Chairman, Senate Judiciary Committee
+The Honorable Richard Durbin Chairman, Senate Committee on the Judiciary

-The Honorable Dianne Feinstein Ranking Member, Senate Judiciary Committee
+The Honorable Lindsey Graham Ranking Member, Senate Committee on the Judiciary

-The Honorable Robert W. Goodlatte Chairman, House Judiciary Committee
+The Honorable Jim Jordan Chairman, House Committee on the Judiciary

-The Honorable Jerrold Nadler Ranking Member, House Judiciary Committee
+The Honorable Jerrold Nadler Ranking Member, House Committee on the Judiciary